 That’s why I don’t recommend them for serious gardeners.
 They’re good for casual and occasional gardeners though, that doesn’t tend to have many plants.

-However, sometimes it can get more expensive than freestanding ones because many people tend to use richer wooden frames to build it since it’s attached with their house and they want it to enhance the beauty of their house.
+However, sometimes it can get more expensive than freestanding ones because many people tend to use richer wooden frames to build it since it’s attached to their house and they want it to enhance the beauty of their house.

-These are for gardening enthusiasts who’d like to have some plants closer to their room and wants to spend lesser money as well
+These are for gardening enthusiasts who’d like to have some plants closer to their room and wants to spend lesser money as well.